halfmvsq/antropy/README.md

 Copyright 2021 Penn Image Computing and Science Lab, Department of Radiology, University of Pennsylvania.

-## Build Requirements
+## Building

-Antropy requires C++17 and build geneation uses CMake.
+Antropy requires C++17 and build generation uses CMake.
 It has been built on the following platforms:

 * Ubuntu 20.04 (with gcc 9.3.0)
 * macOS 10.14.6 (with Apple clang 11.0.0)